 Upstairs, we saw the traditional location of “Golgotha” and the rock of Cavalry that people were waiting in line to touch and kiss.
 Again, this area was surrounded by beautiful mosaics.

 Back downstairs we saw the traditional crack that formed with the earthquake upon the death of Jesus (Matt 27:51).

-Downstairs near the Aedicula, Murad showed us an actual tomb from the time of Jesus that is traditionally identified as the place where Joseph of Arimethea was buried.
-We don’t know whose tomb it is but it is a good example of a private tomb of the time.
+Downstairs near the Aedicula, Murad showed us an actual tomb from the time of Jesus that is traditionally identified as the place where Joseph of Arimathea was buried.
+We don’t know whose tomb it is, but it is a good example of a private tomb of the time.
 You could clearly see the track for the rolling stone.